Singapore plots economic lift-off with satellites, spacecraft

 The venture may also help rekindle Singapore’s electronics sector by creating high-paying jobs in the satellites and components segment to replace jobs lost with the decline of disc media and computer parts manufacturing.

-Industry observers say success is hardly assured, as the tiny city-state will be fighting tooth and nail for satellite orders with big names such as Thales SA and Lockheed Martin Corp.
+Industry observers say success is hardly assured, as the tiny city-state will be fighting tooth and nail for satellite orders with big names such as Thales SA (TCFP.PA) and Lockheed Martin Corp (LMT.N).

-Asian contenders include companies in China and India that are already involved in domestic space programmes, as well as emerging firms like South Korea’s Satrec Initiative Co Ltd that build satellites at competitive prices.
+Asian contenders include companies in China and India that are already involved in domestic space programs, as well as emerging firms like South Korea’s Satrec Initiative Co Ltd (099320.KQ) that build satellites at competitive prices.

 “In the satellite manufacturing industries where existing firms have a big headstart, new entrants might face high hurdles to succeeding,” said Thiam Hee Ng, a senior economist at the Manila-based Asian Development Bank.